How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 Tailless Whip Scorpions

-Tailless whip scorpions are completely harmless even though they look super dangerous.
+Tailless whip scorpions are completely harmless, even though they look super dangerous.
 They are beneficial around your house as they eat insects.
-I have never found them in my house but they are very common in my tool rooms and I usually see one every time I enter my tool room.
+I have never found them in my house, but they are very common in my tool rooms.
 They are one of my favorite creatures.

-Supposedly Belize has a few species of Tailless whip scorpions but Phrynus marginemaculatus, is the most commonly sighted whip scorpion with a large Central American distribution.
+Supposedly, Belize has a few species of Tailless whip scorpions, but Phrynus marginemaculatus is the most commonly sighted whip scorpion with a large Central American distribution.
 Whip scorpions are primarily non-venomous and are known for their unique, elongated pedipalps and whip-like front legs used for sensory exploration.
 Despite their fearsome appearance, they pose no threat to humans.
-Belize’s tropical caves and forests provide an ideal habitat for these arachnids, contributing to the diversity of amblypygid species in the region.
+Belize’s tropical caves and forests provide an ideal habitat for these arachnids, contributing to the diversity of whip scorpion species in the region.

 A Tailless Whip Scorpion – such a cool animal

-A female Tailles Whip scorpion with babies.
-Whether scorpion or whip scorpion if the babies are white that means she just had them and the baby exoskeletons are still hardening
+A female Tailless Whip scorpion with babies.
+Whether scorpion or whip scorpion, if the babies are white, that means she just had them, and the baby exoskeletons are still hardening

 Notice the colour of the baby scorpions on their mother’s back